cleanflight/cleanflight/README.md

 ## Videos

-There is a dedicated Cleanflight youtube channel which has progress update videos, flight demonstrations, instrutions and other related videos.
+There is a dedicated Cleanflight youtube channel which has progress update videos, flight demonstrations, instructions and other related videos.

 https://www.youtube.com/playlist?list=PL6H1fAj_XUNVBEcp8vbMH2DrllZAGWkt8